 Norton offers servers in just 31 countries, with no city-level choice in any of them.
-For reference, our recommended VPN for Netflix, ExpressVPN, offers 3,000+ servers spread across 94 countries and 160 cities.
+For context, our recommended VPN for Netflix, ExpressVPN, has 3,000 servers in 94 countries and 160 cities.

-We’d encourage Norton to increase the size of its server network to become a more reliable option for Netflix.
+Norton needs to increase the size of its VPN server network to become a more reliable option for Netflix.
 However, this seems unlikely given the company’s apparent lack of commitment to streaming.

 Finding a workaround for Netflix’s geographical restrictions is only the first step.
 You also need a VPN with fast enough speeds for high-quality streaming and minimal buffering.

 Netflix recommends a minimum of 3Mbps for standard-definition content and 5Mbps for 1080p Full HD content.
 To stream in 2160p 4K (the highest quality available), you’ll need at least 25Mbps.

 Using a VPN always comes with a degree of speed loss, because your internet traffic has to make a longer round-trip.
 However, the speed performance drop is minimal with high-quality VPN.

 Norton Secure VPN is very fast on local, same-country connections.
 In our latest speed tests, we saw a speed loss of only 8%, which is as good most VPNs out there.